ecarrenolozano/tutorials-opensource-initiatives/biocypher_education/tutorials/tutorial_A/tutorial_a.md

 Now you are ready to write functions that load the data into a dataframe and extract nodes and edges.
 Before doing this you need to understand that BioCypher expect a certatin format.
 Let's discuss this:

-BioCypher expects each node or edge being a tuple (datastructure, i.e., `("Gregory_Mendel", "person", {"full_name": "Gregor Johann Mendel", "birth_year": 1822, "field": "Genetics"})`).
+BioCypher expects each node or edge being a tuple (datastructure).

 #### Nodes Convention
 BioCypher expects each node being a **3-element tuple**, with elements in the following order: